Updated: Sep 30

 Chop sweet potato, add 1 cup water and cook with the lid on for 20 minutes.
 Remove lid and add butter and grilled chicken until they simmer and most of the water evaporates.
 Remove and dish out the sweet potato, emptying the pan.
 Add kale or collard greens to the same pan and simmer another 5 minutes to heat.
 Salt the top of the potatoes and serve the greens on the side.
 The timing is perfect because cooking the collards allows the sweet potatoes to cool enough to eat and it only dirties one pan!

-Each meal is grain free or gluten free and contains some good starch for energy and good greens for cleansing.
+Each meal is gluten free and contains some good starch for energy and good greens for cleansing.